buddhist-uni/buddhist-uni.github.io/_content/av/rousseau-social-contract_writ-large.md

 > Man is born free but everywhere he is in chains.

-How an 18th century philosopher's ideas came to dominate modern political thought.

 Rousseau thought that it was polite society that made people evil and that a sufficiently enlightened social order could bring out people's inherent virtues.

+How this 18th century philosopher's ideas came to dominate modern political thought.